 I had most of the floral craft supplies left over from my crepe paper roses (have you seen them?
 They are by far the most popular craft on this blog so check them out!)
-However, if you don't have these supplies you can purchase them all for under $10 combined.

 Step 1.
 Take a piece of your floral wire and wrap it through the holes in the bottom of the plastic egg (thread it up through one hole and down through the other).
 Make sure to thread it through the wider / rounder side of the egg if you want the tulip look.

 Step 2.
 Once you have looped the wire through both holes wrap it around itself a few times: